danblevins/web-scraping-the-office/README.md

 In this project, I scrape all lines from Seasons 1 through 9 of [The Office](https://www.officequotes.net/).

-For a Step-by-Step tutorial, read my [Medium article](https://medium.com/analytics-vidhya/step-by-step-web-scraping-every-line-from-the-office-in-python-3b28768c56f4).
+For a Step-by-Step tutorial, read this [Medium article](https://medium.com/analytics-vidhya/step-by-step-web-scraping-every-line-from-the-office-in-python-3b28768c56f4).

 ## Inspiration